gaurav1780/comp1010practicalClassMaterial/week 2 - javaEclipse/workshopJavaEclipse.md

 ### Question 6.

-Double click on `Welcome.java and run `Welcome.java` using the Play Button.
+Double click on `Welcome.java` and run it using the Play Button.

 ![Play](./figs/playButton.png)